physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

     <p style="clear: both;">
     <figcaption>
     <b>Figure 1.</b> Illustration of the bias-variance tradeoff.
+    <b>(a):</b> Prediction error on the training (blue) or test (red) sample,
+    as a function of model complexity.
+    <b>(b):</b> Example of different fits: Open circles is data simulated
+    from the true target function shown in black.
+Orange, blue and green curves are three estimates of the target, with increasing model complexity (flexibility).
-    <b>Left:</b> Training (grey) and test (red) errors, relative
+    <b>(c)</b> Training (grey) and test (red) errors, relative
     to the minimum possible test error over all methods (dashed line).
     Squares represent the values for the three fits shown on the left.
-    <b>Right:</b> Open circles is data simulated from the true
-    target function shown in black.
-Orange, blue and green curves are three estimates of the target, with increasing model complexity (flexibility).
     Figures from: <a href="https://web.stanford.edu/~hastie/ElemStatLearn/">Hastie, Tibshirani, Friedman - The Elements of Statistical Learning</a>
     </figcaption>
 </figure>
 <br/>